Characterizing, Evaluating, and Optimizing Complex Reasoning: Optimizing Reasoning with Thinking Rewards

 \paragraph{Settings.} We evaluate TRM in test-time scaling \cite{muennighoff2025s1} with Best-of-$N$ selection, where rewards are used to select the highest-scoring output from generated traces.
 Under this setup, TRM favors traces that best aligns with the {\prin}.
 We compare TRM against representative PRMs, including ReasonFlux-PRM-7B \cite{zou2025reasonflux} and Qwen2.5-Math-PRM-7B \cite{zhang2025lessons}, using GPT-OSS-20B \cite{openai2025gptoss120bgptoss20bmodel} and Qwen3-8B \cite{yang2025qwen3} as response models.
 Experiments are conducted on AIME24 and AIME25, with each setting repeated five times for robustness.
-Additional experimental details are provided in App.~\ref{app:tts_settings}.
+Additional details and results on larger models are provided in App.~\ref{app:tts_settings} and App.~\ref{app:large_model_tts}.

 \paragraph{From Better Reasoning to Better Outcomes.} Although TRM models only reasoning trace quality without considering user-facing responses, and is trained exclusively on verified-correct traces without any explicit correctness supervision, we still observe a clear correspondence between better reasoning and better final outcomes.
 As shown in Fig.~\ref{fig:tts}, selecting traces that are more aligned with the {\prin} consistently improves Best-of-$N$ accuracy as $N$ increases.
 In contrast, existing PRMs such as ReasonFlux-PRM-7B and Qwen2.5-Math-7B-PRM explicitly incorporate correctness-oriented supervision during training \cite{zou2025reasonflux,zhang2025lessons}.
 Despite this difference, TRM achieves comparable or even superior performance, with gains of up to 19.3\% (e.g., from 44.7\% at $N=1$ to 64.0\% at $N=16$ on AIME24 with Qwen3-8B), demonstrating that \textit{better reasoning, as measured by closer alignment with the {\prin}, leads to better final outcomes}.